microsoftarchive/Learn-LTI/docs/TROUBLESHOOTING.md

 Exception.Message [ The term "az" is not recognized as a command applet name, function, script file, or executable program.
 Check the spelling of the name, or if a path exists, check that the path is correct and try again. ]

 To run the install you need the Azure Command Line Extension tool installed see Instructions at: https://docs.microsoft.com/cli/azure/install-azure-cli-windows?tabs=azure-cli for instructions.
-Please ensure you have all the prerequisites installed https://github.com/microsoft/Learn-LTI/blob/main/docs/DEPLOYMENT_GUIDE.md#prerequisites
+Please ensure you have all the prerequisites installed [check here](./DEPLOYMENT_GUIDE.md#prerequisites)

 ## Wrong version of Azure CLI